 Day 7.
 “The Transylvanian Triangle”: Sibiu – Sighisoara – Brasov

 Then we will proceed to Brasov, perhaps the most picturesque town on our trip.
 You’ll be charmed by its historical buildings, restored bastions, and fortified guard towers.
-The best way to explore this cute place is on foot, so that’s exactly what we will do.
+The best way to explore this cute place is on foot, so that’s precisely what we will do.

 You’ll see the narrowest street in the world, The Black Church, Catherine’s Gate, Beth Israel Synagogue, and many other interesting sights.